Fight against

 Ethics | Ethics and morality in business conduct |

 According to the Company’s commitment to adhering to the principles of good corporate governance, the Board of Directors has approved the policies and practices, including Corporate Governance Policy, Anti-Fraud Policy, Corporate Governance and Code of Conduct Manual, aligning with corporate governance principles and assessment criteria, such as the Corporate Governance Code for listed companies 2017 (CG Code), and Corporate Governance Report (CGR) of Thai Listed Companies.
-In addition, the Company has disclosed policies and corporate governance practices on the Company’s website at https://www.thaioilgroup.com/en/corporate-governance/corporate-governance-policies/
+In addition, the Company has disclosed the Corporate Governance and Code of Conduct Manual (CG Manual) on the Company’s website at https://www.thaioilgroup.com/en/corporate-governance/corporate-governance-and-code-of-conduct-manual/

 Code of Conduct and Compliance with Relevant Laws and Regulations